Tono City

 Access to Tono City

 Tono is located approximately 4 hours via bullet train and local train from Tokyo.
-Once you arrive in Tonno, the sights are spread out somewhat, so it is a good idea to have a rental car or a bus pass if you want to visit the further-flung sightseeing spots.
+Once you arrive in Tono, the sights are spread out somewhat, so it is a good idea to have a rental car or a bus pass if you want to visit the further-flung sightseeing spots.

-The Hidden Japan is currently working with Tono and other small towns in Iwate Prefecture to develop tours here and would be happy to assist with your visit to this town.
 While there are no commercial links for tours or experiences with instant bookings, visitors who take the time to plan a trip here will be rewarded by Tono’s deep cultural ambience and old-world charm.

 Elsewhere in Niigata Prefecture